-Though the advantages of bilateral knee replacement are many, following are a few risks which have to be considered:
+Though the advantages of bilateral knee replacement are many, the following are a few risks which have to be considered:

 - Long Anesthesia Risks

 There may be complications due to prolonged anesthesia.
 The doctor has to examine the general health of the patient before undergoing a bilateral surgery.

 - More Blood Loss